Deciding that you want a divorce can be confusing, upsetting, and stressful. It helps to understand exactly what your next steps should be.

 Do I Really Need a Lawyer?

 The advent of “do-it-yourself” divorces has misled many people into thinking that divorce is a simple process.
-But it’s very easy to make mistakes when you try to handle divorce on your own.
+But it’s very easy to make mistakes when you try to handle a divorce on your own.
 Issues of child support, spousal support, child custody, assets, and debts are far more complex than they appear to be on the surface.

 Even a simple turn of phrase can affect your future.
 And it’s easy to make serious mistakes during the divorce process that have a serious impact on the court’s judgments.
 You need someone on your side, someone who knows what to do.